 Outcome Proxy Description Rationale Value Source Decreased financial stress Observed spending on related goods.
 The difference in cost between the emergency boarding rate charged to RSPCA NSW Community Programs clients (\$10/day) and the cost of boarding through a private pet boarding facility (\$50/day) for the average duration an Emergency Boarding client's animal/s were in care (51 days).
 Clients experiencing this outcome avoid incurring upfront costs associated with providing safe temporary accommodation for their animals through private boarding facilities.
 Clients also receive discounted pet boarding through the Program.
 In interviews clients reported the alternative to accessing the Program would be to pay for pet boarding through a private boarding facility or veterinary hospital and that this would typically cost around \$50/day. \$2,058 Client interviews Increased social inclusion/decreased isolation Time use method.
 The average amount spent on recreation for six months.
-Based on the average weekly income for a one-parent family of \$1,187, and the proportion of weekly income spent on recreation for families in the lowest income bracket (9%).
-According to clients, participation in the RSPCA NSW Homelessness and Emergency Boarding Program increased their social inclusion and decreased their social isolation including increasing their sense of being supported and connected to their community and improved relationships with family and friends.
-Hence, we use the amount spent on recreation as a proxy to represent improved social interactions and social connectedness. \$2,778 Australian Bureau of Statistics5 Improved access to care for themselves Observed spending on related goods.
+Based on the average weekly income for a one-parent family of \$1,187, and the proportion of weekly income spent on recreation for families in the lowest income bracket (9%). rent connected to their community and improved relationships with formily and friends.
+Hence, we use the amount open to a Australian Bureau of Statistics5 Improved access to care for themselves Observed spending on related goods.
 The cost of an allied health assistant (\$56.16/hour) for one hour once per week for the average duration an Emergency Boarding client's animal/s were in care (51 days).
 Clients reported in interviews and questionnaire responses that the assistance provided by RSPCA NSW enabled them to better access care and services for themselves, for example attending hospital, accessing mental health and rehabilitation services.
 We consider a weekly session with an allied health assistant would provide similar benefits.
 Allied health assistants facilitate functional improvement and provide supports aimed at adjustments, adaptation, and building capacity for clients. \$413 National Disability Insurance Agency 6